victorbnl/cadmium/README.md

 Discord bot for the french server *Un sujet par jour*.

+> **Warning**
-⚠️ This bot is designed for the french language and probably won't work as expected with other languages ⚠️
+> This bot is designed for the french language and probably won't work as expected with other languages

 # Run